A concession card to get cheaper medicines and some discounts for foster children in your care.

-- you or your foster child is leaving to live in another country, or
+- you or your foster child are leaving to live in another country, or

 - your foster child will be away for more than 6 weeks

-Otherwise you do not need to tell us that you or your foster child are leaving Australia.
-We will be advised automatically by Australia's immigration department when they leave Australia and when they return.
+Otherwise you don't need to tell us that you or your foster child are leaving Australia.
+Australia's immigration department will automatically advise us when you or your foster child leave and return.